Weddings and Special Events

 North Beach: $100.00.
 This site seats 120 people.

 Beer Garden: $75.00.
 This site seats 75 people.

 Marshall Monument: $100.00.
 This site seats 120 people.

-There is a damage deposit for each of these sites of $100.00, refundable if nothing is damaged.
+There is also a refundable $100.00 damage deposit (if nothing is damaged).
 Vehicle Day Use Fees are required when reserving a picnic site.
 You can purchase parking passes prior to your event.

 For more information or to receive a Picnic Packet, please contact the park Special Event Coordinator at 530-295-2174 or firstname.lastname@example.org, or visit the Gold Discovery Park Association website to download our picnic packet.